linzjs/linz/docusaurus/docs/form-dsl.md

 ## {field-name}.label

 The `label` property is optional.
-If not provided, it takes the label from the :ref:`models-label-dsl-summary-reference`.
+If not provided, it takes the label from the [Models label DSL](./models#models-label-dsl).
 If a label hasn't been provided for that particular model field, it simply shows the name of the field itself.

 The label property gives you an opportunity to customize it explicitly for the create and edit views.